 The reality, however, is that it is much easier for patients to think and experiment with different sizes of breast implants.
 I encourage my patients to experiment with different breast sizing systems at home and in the office.

 Our office utilizes a specialized breast implant sizing system – sizers shaped to fit on the outside of your breast are slipped inside of a sports bra so you can determine what size gives you the appearance you are looking for in clothing.
-One of the critical roles Dr. Forsberg plays is to make sure that the implant size selected has an appropriate width and projection to give you an optimal aesthetic outcome.
+One of the critical roles our surgeons play is to make sure that the implant size selected has an appropriate width and projection to give you an optimal aesthetic outcome.

 How do I know if I need a breast lift (mastopexy) or breast implants?